 The Harriet Jackson Ely Prize was founded in 1995 by a gift from Harriet Jackson Ely.
 The prize is awarded each year to a second-year Master of Divinity student for excellence and promise in theology.

 The William Palmer Ladd Prize was established by the Berkeley Divinity School Graduate Society in 1996 in memory of the dean of Berkeley who brought the school from Middletown to New Haven and presided over its life for a quarter of a century.
-This prize is awarded to a rising senior who has distinguished his/herself academically during the first two years of study.
+This prize is awarded to a rising senior who has achieved academic distinction during the first two years of study.

 The Linda LeSourd Lader Prize, established in 2012 by Linda LeSourd Lader, M.Div.
 2008, is awarded annually to one or more students from the Reformed tradition pursuing ordained ministry who show outstanding promise for leadership.

 The Eleanor Lee McGee Prize was established by the Berkeley Divinity School Graduate Society in 1999 to honor the ministry through the church of the first woman to serve as a member of the Berkeley/YDS faculty.
-This prize is presented to a rising middler who has distinguished him/herself academically during the first year of study.
+This prize is presented to a rising middler who has achieved academic distinction during the first year of study.

 The Mersick Prizes, founded in 1906 by a gift from Mrs. Frederick T. Bradley of New Haven in memory of her father, Charles S. Mersick, Esq., are designed to promote effective public address, especially in preaching.

 The E. William Muehl Prize in Preaching was established in honor of Stephen Merrell Clement Professor Emeritus of Christian Methods E. William Muehl by the Berkeley Divinity School Graduate Society in 1989.
-This prize is awarded to a graduating senior who is the most eloquent preacher in his/her class.
+This prize is awarded to a graduating senior who is the most eloquent preacher in the senior class.

 The Jess H. and Hugo A. Norenberg Prize, established in 1984 by a gift from Don R. Norenberg in memory of his father, B.D.
 1923, and uncle, B.D.
 1926, is awarded each year to a student who excels in preaching and/or the conduct of corporate worship.